bologer/anycomment.io/README.md

-AnyComment is blazing-fast commenting plugin for WordPress.
+AnyComment is blazing-fast commenting plugin for WordPress based on React.

 It stands for simplicity & speed.
-We value feedback, so if you have any failures use [issues](https://github.com/bologer/anycomment.io/issues)!
+We value feedback, so open new [issue](https://github.com/bologer/anycomment.io/issues) if you have any failures.

 Feel free to use [this demo page](https://anycomment.io/demo/).